material-components/material-components-web-react/docs/screenshot-tests.md

 npm run test:image-diff
 ```

 You will see the regular terminal output from mocha.
-Most importantly, it will output two partial URLs for every screenshot test file, which you will use to compare screenshots in STEP 4:
+Most importantly, it will output two partial URLs for every screenshot test, which you will use to compare screenshots in STEP 4:

 ```
 <path>/<to>/<file>.html/<commit-hash>/<screenshot-test-id>.diff.png